 Heather gave her a dreamy smile.
 “We’re in love.”

-“My wedding planners had to pull a lot of strings to arrange the engagement dinner on such short notice.”
-Heather’s four-carat heart-shaped diamond sparkled under the glow of the chandelier as she picked up her water glass.
+“My wedding planners had to pull a lot of strings to arrange our engagement dinner at the restaurant we wanted on such short notice.”
+She sighed.
+“I’m glad we were able to book it, but I have so much to do before tomorrow night.”
+Heather’s four-carat, heart-shaped diamond sparkled under the glow of the chandelier as she picked up her water glass.
 “I expect you to be there on time.”

 Just say it...